SAP-samples/btp-azure-opensap/Week3/Unit1/README.md

             ]
     }
     ```
+- Finish with **Update Instance**.

 ![Update WF Service instance](./images/wf_update_scopes.png)

-> The authorities you specified in the "Parameters" step will be needed in a later unit, when you come to call the Workflow API.
+> The authorities you specified in the "Parameters" step will be needed in a later unit, when you come to call the SAP Workflow Management APIs.

-## Step 2 - Configure Business Application Studio for development
+## Step 2 - Configure SAP Business Application Studio for development

+The SAP Business Application Studio is a development environment available on SAP Business Technology Platform.
+You will use the development environment in the coming units to build and deploy workflow definitions for SAP Workflow Management.

+---

 2.1.
-Open BTP cockpit and navigated to **Instances and Subscriptions** inside your trial subaccount.
+Navigate to **Instances and Subscriptions** inside your trial subaccount.
 Find **"SAP Business Application Studio"** within Application Subscriptions and launch it either from launch icon or "..." --> "Go to Application"

 ![Start Business Application Studio](./images/bas_launch.png)

-2.2.
-Create a new development Space
+2.2. **Create** a new development Space.

 ![Create Dev Space](./images/bas_create_space.png)

 2.3.
-Select Following Extensions to enable them in the development space:
+Give the new dev space (e.g. _WFDEV_) and select the following extensions to enable them in the development space:
-    * Java Tools - For developing and running Java Apps
+* Java Tools (to develop and run Java Apps)
-    * MTA Tools - For build/deploy/...
-Multitarget Applications
+* MTA Tools (to build and deploy Multitarget-Applications)
-    * Workflow Management - For creating Workflow Applications
+* Workflow Management (to create workflow definitions for SAP Workflow Management)

    ![Create Dev Space](./images/bas_new_space.png)

 2.4.
 After creation you can find newly defined and preconfigured development space with all required tools.
-In the next Unit we will use this space for building and deploying the workflow application.
+In the next Unit we will use this space to build and deploy the workflow definition.

    ![BAS WF Dev Space](./images/bas_wf_space.png)

 ## Summary

-Good work!
-You successfully finished the setup and configuration of all necessary services and tools which is required for the Week 3 and you will use them in later Unites.
+**Good work!
+You successfully finished the setup and configuration of all necessary services and tools for SAP BTP which are required for Week 3.**